 The data clearly reveal a progressive increase in crude protein content, peaking at 105 days after sowing (DAS), thereby identifying this stage as the most favorable for harvesting kenaf leaves for fodder use.
 Regarding mineral nutrition, calcium (Ca) and sodium (Na) levels tend to rise with plant age, supporting key structural and physiological roles in plant development.
 In contrast, phosphorus (P), potassium (K), and sulfur (S) exhibit their highest concentrations during the mid-growth stages (60–90 DAS), aligning with the crop's phase of elevated metabolic activity.
 This dynamic nutrient pattern suggests that kenaf leaves maintain their value as a nutritious fodder across all growth stages, with optimal nutritional return observed at 105 DAS.
 These findings are highly relevant for developing precise harvest strategies aimed at maximizing both protein yield and mineral uptake for livestock, while simultaneously reducing reliance on costly commercial feed inputs.

-Expected Outcomes

-Proper levels of crude protein and mineral nutrients in forage crops are essential for optimal livestock nutrition.
-Crude protein serves as a critical nitrogen source for rumen microbes, which are responsible for fermenting and breaking down fibrous plant materials in the digestive tract.
-When crude protein is deficient, microbial activity is suppressed, leading to reduced forage digestibility and poor animal performance.Beyond crude protein, mineral nutrients such as phosphorus (P), potassium (K), sulfur (S), sodium (Na), and calcium (Ca) are indispensable for various physiological processes in livestock, including bone development, electrolyte balance, enzyme function, and immune regulation.By identifying the stage-wise protein and mineral profiles of kenaf (HC-95) leaves, this study offers practical guidance for determining the optimal harvest time that ensures maximum nutritional benefit.
-Such timing not only enhances feed quality but also reduces farmers’ reliance on commercial feed supplements—resulting in significant cost savings and improved livestock health.

-Interpretation of Crude Protein Content Across Maturity Stages
+3.2 Interpretation of Crude Protein Content across Maturity Stages

-Fig. 1.
+Fig 1.
 Crude Protein Content (%) at Different Maturity Stages

-Interpretation of Crude Protein Dynamics Across Maturity Stages

 Figure 1 presents the temporal variation in crude protein content (%) in kenaf (HC-95) leaves harvested at six different maturity stages—namely 45, 60, 75, 90, 105, and 120 days after sowing (DAS).
 The data exhibit a clear upward trajectory in crude protein content from early to mid-growth stages, followed by a slight decline at the final sampling point.
 At 45 DAS, crude protein content was 27.87%, representing the baseline nutritional status during early vegetative growth.
 This increased to 28.62% at 60 DAS, reflecting the onset of active nitrogen assimilation as leaf expansion and cellular metabolism accelerated.
 A more substantial increase was observed at 75 DAS (30.62%), which rose further to 31.87% at 90 DAS, indicating intensified metabolic activity and protein biosynthesis during mid-vegetative development.
 The peak crude protein concentration (33.75%) was recorded at 105 DAS, corresponding to the plant’s physiological optimum—when biomass accumulation, enzymatic activity, and nitrogen utilization are most efficient.
 However, by 120 DAS, the value declined slightly to 33.49%, suggesting a metabolic transition from vegetative to reproductive development.
 This marginal decrease likely results from nutrient remobilization, protein degradation, or redistribution to support seed formation and structural fortification (Ali et al., 2021; Smith & Jones, 2019).
 Overall, the pattern underscores 105 DAS as the most nutritionally advantageous stage for fodder harvesting.

-Physiological Interpretation by Growth Stage:
+3.2.1 Physiological Interpretation by Growth Stage: